Bury Council's privacy notice

 - it is necessary to deliver health or social care services

-- it is necessary to protect you or others from harm (e.g.in an emergency or civil disaster)
+- it is necessary to protect you or others from harm (for example, in an emergency or civil disaster)

 - it is necessary to protect public health

 - it is necessary for exercising or defending legal rights

 - you have made your information publicly available

 - it is necessary for archiving, research, or statistical purposes